JCR94/hangman/README.md

 To run a demo of the game, enter the following line in a terminal

+> python hangman

+if you're in the same directory as the README.md file, or

-> python milestone4.py
+> python milestone5.py

+if you're inside the lowest hangman directory.

-or use a python compiler/interpreter to run milestone.py for you.
+Alternatively, use a python compiler/interpreter to run milestone.py for you.

 ## How to play